 An organisation’s competitive advantage can be boosted by improving the delivery of service, the creativity of its employees, and by implementing innovative new ideas.

 Part of a leader’s role is to create the conditions for staff to be enthusiastic around the customer journey, new products, and service delivery approaches.
 With an annual contribution of £6bn to the UK as an industry, the potential for service delivery improvement and product innovation is huge for today’s industry managers and supervisors.

-- Build a self-sustaining culture of innovation via a tool kit to promote and create innovative workstreams when back in your team potentially across multiple disciplines including the whole supply chain, manufacturing, retailing, park operations and the supply of products and services.
+- Build a self-sustaining culture of innovation, via a tool kit to promote and create innovative workstreams when back in your team and potentially across multiple disciplines including the whole supply chain, manufacturing, retailing, park operations and the supply of products and services.

 NCC Certificate of Achievement is provided on completion of this course and is CPD Accredited.

 This course can be used as part of your overall NCC Park Management Qualification.